Did you know that as of 2014, just one giant company owned 80% or more of all sunglasses sold in the United States?

 Long after you press “buy,” our team is still behind you.
 We work hard to earn your satisfaction.
-Not only do we guarantee fit and offer that 60-day satisfaction guarantee, but we also warranty our replacement lenses against anything for one year.
+Not only do we guarantee fit and offer that 60-day satisfaction guarantee, but we also warranty our replacement lenses against anything for life.
 That means you can get a replacement no matter if you scuffed a lens or your dog wanted a snack.

 When you reach out to our customer support team you talk to a real person that wants to help you get the right lenses.
 No robots or obscure warranty processes.
 You reach out with an issue and we help you; it’s as simple as that.

 What do you think?
 Do you agree with our approach to lenses?